 In need of a fresh start?
-Here are ten ideas for things that you can do for yourself during 2018!
+Here are ten ideas for New Year’s Resolutions that you can make for yourself this year!

 1. Make Sleep a Priority